-- Every staff member, Year Coordinator, the Head of Pastoral Care, Deputy Principal and Principal plays a key role in creating a learning environment in which bullying is neither tolerated nor left unchallenged. - Drawing on support services available such as; - the College Counsellor to support students who are victims of bullying behaviour as well as students who engage in bullying behaviour;

-the School Liaison Police.
-Contact details of the Liaison Officer with responsibility for the College can be obtained from the Head of Pastoral Care or the Deputy Principal
+- Every staff member, Year Coordinator, the Head of Pastoral Care, Director of Junior School, Deputy Principal and Principal plays a key role in creating a learning environment in which bullying is neither tolerated nor left unchallenged. - Drawing on support services available such as; - the College Counsellor to support students who are victims of bullying behaviour as well as students who engage in bullying behaviour; - the School Liaison Police.
+Contact details of the Liaison Officer with responsibility for the College can be obtained from the Head of Pastoral Care, Director of Junior School or the Deputy Principal